 6. Smart Cards:

-• Firmware in a smart card enables secure transactions and access control.
+- A smart card has firmware that allows it to conduct secure transactions and access control.

 What is the difference between firmware engineering and embedded engineering?